vexcess-academy/vxsacademy/Setup Guide.md

 # Vexcess Academy Setup Guide

 ## Create a Linux environment
-Vexcess Academy cannot run on Windows.
-I'm not paying for an overpriced computer so I don't know if it runs on Mac.
-It probably works on almost any Linux distro, but I'm personally using Linux Mint which is a fork of Ubuntu.
+Vexcess Academy cannot run on Windows and I don't know if it runs on Mac.
+It must be run on Linux.
+I run it on Ubuntu, however it probably works on any Debian fork and will run on most other Linux distros with minimal modification.

 ## Install Node JS
 VExcess Academy requires Node JS v15.8.0 or higher to run.